Michael West Financials LLC · Est. 2024

 Enter your portfolio, age, and spending to see the trajectory.

 Read each row left to right: Social Security pays what it pays, your investments fill in the rest, and together they fund your spending.
 Balance left is what's still working for you next year.
-All in today's dollars.
+All in today's dollars — same purchasing power, so rows look flat.

 Estimates only.
-Constant return + constant inflation; the calculator runs the average path, not a Monte Carlo.
-Real markets are lumpy — early bear years are far worse than late ones (sequence-of-returns risk), so a path that "lasts 30 years" on average may not last 30 years if the first five are bad.
-Pre-retirement contributions are applied at year-end and grow at the step-up rate you set; contributions stop the year retirement starts.
+The main answer uses your constant expected return; the stress companion overrides the first five retirement years with −5% real returns to show sequence-of-returns risk before reverting to your expected return.
+Pre-retirement contributions are spread evenly across each year and compound monthly (the site-wide convention); the step-up rate raises next year's amount, and contributions stop the year retirement starts.
 Social Security uses FRA 67 (everyone born 1960+); claim-age adjustments follow SSA's published reduction/credit rules — if your FRA is 66, the early-claim cuts are slightly smaller than shown.
 Withdrawal taxes (Traditional 401(k), SS above modest thresholds) aren't modeled — if your portfolio is mostly pre-tax, plan on a 15–25% haircut to the headline.
 The calculator also doesn't model: required minimum distributions starting at age 73 (born 1951–59) or 75 (born 1960+), the pre-Medicare insurance gap if you retire before 65 ($700–1,500/mo per person on the ACA marketplace), pensions, spousal/survivor Social Security, part-time income, or rental income — offset your annual spending manually if any of these apply.
 Use this for direction-finding, not for picking a precise retirement date.

 Real vs. nominal dollars